 The Kaatskeller, 39 Main St. Livingston Manor: Wood-fired pizzas are the star of the show at this new bar and restaurant, which is tentatively scheduled to open the first week of June.
 Locally sourced toppings, sides and salads as well as Catskills’ area beer, cider and spirits are on the menu.
 A large outdoor garden seats 100 diners, in addition to the indoor dining room and bar area.
 Status: Coming soon.

-Bite Me Bakery, Phoenicia Plaza, Route 28, Phoenicia: A year after launching in Shokan, cupcake maven Gillian Johnson announced this spring that she will open a second bakery this summer in the Route 28 strip mall, where it will join the new Woodstock Brewing.
+Bite Me Bakery, Phoenicia Plaza, Route 28, Phoenicia: A year after launching in Shokan, cupcake maven Gillian Johnson announced this spring that she will expand to a larger bakery/cafe this summer in the Route 28 strip mall, where it will join the new Woodstock Brewing.
 Status: In the works.

 The Windham Local, 5410 Route 23, Windham: David Liatti, of Brooklyn beer hall 61 Local, and Peter Withers are listed as the principals in a new business under way in the old Daly’s Coffee Bar space on Windham’s Main Street.
 Status: In the works.